lucasart/c-chess-cli/README.md

 ## c-chess-cli

-c-chess-cli is a command line interface for UCI chess engines written in C, for POSIX systems.
+c-chess-cli is a command line interface for UCI chess engines written in C, for POSIX systems (including Linux, MacOS, Android).
+For Windows, you must run it in a POSIX enviroment, such as an [msys2 shell](https://www.msys2.org/).

 ## How to compile ?